yinflying/apply_corrections/README.md

 # apply_corrections

-A weechat plugin to re-print a user's messages with corrections applied when they send a correction string (ex: s/typo/replacement).
+A weechat plugin to **send a user's messages with corrections** applied when they send a correction string (ex: s/typo/replacement).

 ## options